fresheneesz/bitcoinThroughputAnalysis/README.md

 In a situation where many lightning channels must close for whatever reason, it may be acceptable to process, for a short while, more transactions per second than it is normally safe to process.
 In such a case, full nodes and miners could go into an "emergency mode" where a higher than normal number of transactions per second can be mined (similarly to [Monero's dynamic block size](https://github.com/JollyMort/monero-research/blob/master/Monero%20Dynamic%20Block%20Size%20and%20Dynamic%20Minimum%20Fee/Monero%20Dynamic%20Block%20Size%20and%20Dynamic%20Minimum%20Fee%20-%20DRAFT.md)) and full nodes could be alterted that there is temporarily high stress on the network.
 This would help clear transactions from the mempool so that it would be far less likely that any lightning channels would close with out-of-date committment contracts.

 Since an event like this is unlikely to happen frequently, it might be acceptable to use more resources to protect the system in a situation where that's needed.
 The downside is that for the period of higher stress, fewer full nodes could spin up or keep up with transacstions, and therefore more nodes would have to rely on SPV-level security.
-More nodes relying on SPV would also put a more stress on full nodes.
+More nodes relying on SPV would also potentially put a more stress on full nodes.
 Also, a dynamic block size has the potential to be influenced by unintended factors.

 This is most definitely one of the least-baked ideas in this write up, but it could potentially allow second-layer protocols to retain almost as much security as the base layer (on-chain Bitcoin).
+Since second-layer solutions are critical to scaling Bitcoin, ensuring that layer one supports operating those second layers securely is also critical to scaling Bitcoin.

 # Future throughput and capacity needs

 ## UTXO Expectations

 If each of the 8 billion people in the world has an average of 100 UTXOs, that's 800 billion UTXOs.
-The size of the UTXO set would likely have stopped growing significantly by this point, so it would be relatively stable.
+The size of the UTXO set would likely have substantially slowed its growth rate by this point, so it might be relatively stable.
 In any case, using Utreexo, this would mean proofs would be 2.5 KB.
 However if 800 MB of memory were used to cache the 28th level of the Utreexo merkle forest, the size of proofs would go down to less than 700 bytes, approximately trippling the amount of data necessary to transmit for a transaction.

 ## Lightning Network contingencies